mono/cocos-sharp-samples/GoneBananas/Walkthrough.md

 ## Getting CocosSharp

-CocosSharp is available as PCL in NuGet.
-Additionally, the CocosSharp source can be pulled from github [here](https://github.com/xamarin/CocosSharp).
+CocosSharp is available as a PCL in [NuGet](https://github.com/mono/CocosSharp/wiki/NuGet-Packages).
+Additionally, the CocosSharp source can be pulled from github [here](https://github.com/mono/CocosSharp).

 ## Game Walkthrough